david-walters/Milestone-2/README.md

 I used some course materials to learn basic coding with JS and a few Youtube videos on how to understand JS when making a quiz.

 My website was started off by the making of the navbar and footer — using bootstrap.
 Once that was done I started the welcome pop-up adding a start button and then I moved on to build the how-to-play page before designing the question containers holding the images and answer buttons — I thought that will be a more lengthy task so I thought to get the simple tasks out the way first.
-Then I created most the JavaScript code to make it all into a functioning quiz before I created a results pop-up at the end providing the user their score along with a comment that suits their score
+Then I created most the JavaScript code to make it all into a functioning quiz before I created a results pop-up at the end providing the user their score along with a comment that suits their score.

 I predominantly dealt with HTML and CSS first and making everything responsive to mobile, tablet etc. before moving onto JavaScript.
 It seemed like the logical thing to do being as JavaScript is about manipulating the DOM.